First identification of a doublet wobbling excitation mode in $^{105}$Pd: Experimental Results

 The $\gamma$ - ray multipolarities were determined from the Ratio of Directional Correlations from Oriented states (R$\mathrm{_{DCO}}$) method \cite{dco}.
 For this measurement, an asymmetric matrix was constructed with the $\gamma$ -ray energy detected at 90$^\circ$ along one axis while the coincident $\gamma$ -ray energy at 40$^\circ$ and 140$^\circ$ on the other axis.
-For the mixed transitions, the measured R$\mathrm{_{DCO}}$ values have been validated by re-measuring the value using the ``157$^\circ$'' and ``90$^\circ$'' matrix.
-For the R$\mathrm{_{DCO}}$ measurements, the stretched E2 gating transitions were used.
+For the mixed transitions, the measured R$\mathrm{_{DCO}}$ values have been validated by re-measuring the value using the 157$^\circ$ and 90$^\circ$ matrix.
+For the R$\mathrm{_{DCO}}$ measurements, the stretched E2 gating transitions (481 and 772 keV) were used.
 The value for the attenuation coefficient of complete alignment ($\sigma$/J) of 0.31(3) was estimated from the measured R$\mathrm{_{DCO}}$ values for 1100 keV E2 and 1331 keV E1 transitions, which were assumed to be pure stretched transitions.
-The R$\mathrm{_{DCO}}$ values for 40$^\circ$ (157$^\circ$) were calculated using the computer code ANGCOR \cite{ang} (for $\sigma$/J = 0.31(3)) and were found to be 1.0 and 0.58 (1.0 and 0.51) for pure $\Delta$I = 2 and $\Delta$I = 1 transitions, respectively.
-The linear polarization (P) measurements were also performed to extract the electromagnetic character of the de-exciting $\gamma$ rays.
-The results obtained from the present measurements are tabulated in Table~\ref{t1} and are found to be consistent with previously known spin and parity assignments \cite{pd_prl, pd_conf}.
-It may be observed from Table.~\ref{t1} that the experimental R$\mathrm{_{DCO}}$ values show a significant departure from the calculated values for the $\Delta$I = 1 transitions between Band 3 $\xrightarrow{}$ Band 1 and Band 4 $\xrightarrow{}$ Band 2 and also for the $\Delta$I = 0 transitions between Band 4 $\xrightarrow{}$ Band 1.
-Only these transitions (labelled as mixed in Table.~\ref{t1}) have substantial M1/E2 mixing.
-The mixing ratios ($\delta$) of 991 (E$_x$ = 1961 keV), 603 (E$_x$ = 2345 keV), 1034 (E$_x$ = 2775 keV) and 994 (E$_x$ = 3694 keV) keV transitions have been unambiguously determined through the combined measurement of R$_\mathrm{DCO}$ and P. The mixing ratios for the 991, 1034 and 994 keV transitions between the wobbling bands were reported to be 1.8(5), 2.3(3) and 2.7(6), respectively \cite{pd_prl}.
-The values obtained from the present measurements are 1.8(3), 2.2(5) and 2.4(7) respectively, which are in good agreement with the previous measurements.
-However, for the low energy transitions of 254, 453 (E$_x$ = 3153 keV) and 300 keV (E$_x$ = 4159 keV), the P measurements were not possible due to inadequate statistics.
-In this case, the mixing ratios have been estimated by comparing the experimental R$\mathrm{_{DCO}}$ value with the corresponding calculated values for the different values of $\delta$ using $\sigma$/J = 0.31(3).
-These plots for the two $\Delta$I = 1 transitions from Band 3 to Band 1 namely, 991 and 1034 keV and two of 254 and 300 keV from Band 4 to Band 2, are shown in Fig.~\ref{delta_dco}.
-For Band 3 $\xrightarrow{}$ 1 transitions, the higher evaluated value of $\delta$ is consistent with the values obtained from the combined measurement of R$\mathrm{_{DCO}}$ and P. For 254 and 300 keV transitions, the estimated $\delta$ values are 0.35(7) and 0.29(13), respectively.
-The DCO ratios for all the observed $\Delta$I = 1 transitions between Band 3 and 4 agree well with the calculated value for a pure dipole transition.
-This was also found to be true for the 1158 keV transition from Band 2 ( E$_x$ = 2900 keV ) to Band 1.
-Thus, for these transitions, the E2 mixing has been found to be negligible (E2 fraction $\leq$ 0.1$\%$).
-It is worth mentioning that the 17/2$^-$, 21/2$^-$ and 25/2$^-$ levels of Band 3 decay by two $\Delta$I = 1 transitions to Band 1 and Band 4.
-For the three transitions to Band 1, the E2 fraction ($\frac{\delta ^2}{1 + \delta ^2}$) is $\approx$ 85$\%$, while for the transitions to Band 4, the E2 fraction is $\leq$ 0.1$\%$ as obtained from Table~\ref{t1}.
-It may also be noted that the E2 fraction is $\approx$ 10$\%$ for the 254 and 300 keV transitions from Band 4 to Band 2, but the lower transition energies lead to large electric quadrupole transition rates (B(E2)) for these $\Delta$I = 1 transitions.
+The R$\mathrm{_{DCO}}$ values for 40$^\circ$ (157$^\circ$) were calculated using the computer code ANGCOR \cite{105pd_ang} (for $\sigma$/J = 0.31(3)) and were found to be 1.0 and 0.58 (1.0 and 0.51) for pure $\Delta$I = 2 and $\Delta$I = 1 transitions, respectively.
+As seen from Table~\ref{t1_pd}, the R$\mathrm{_{DCO}}$ values for all the in-band transitions of the four bands are within $\pm 1 \sigma$ for a pure $\Delta$I = 2 transition and thus, they have been assigned as E2 transitions.
+This is also consistent with previous assignments \cite{pd_old,105pd_prl}.
+Similarly, the DCO values for all the transitions between Bands 3 and 4 are consistent with pure $\Delta$I = 1 transitions, and the weighted mean of these values is 0.63(6).
+Thus, these transitions are predominantly M1 in nature.
+However, significant departures from the pure $\Delta$I = 1 values for the R$\mathrm{_{DCO}}$ ratios at 40$^0$ and 157$^0$ were observed for the transitions from Band 3 to 1 and Band 4 to 2 and also for the $\Delta$I = 0 transitions from Band 4 to 1.
+This difference in behaviors can be observed in the DCO spectra shown in the insets of Fig.~\ref{delta_dco_pd} (a), (b), (c), and (d), where 430 and 384 keV transitions are pure M1 transitions, while the other have mixed M1/E2 character.